-Keynotes and Talks will be held in the Main Theatre June 23rd and 24th.
-The audience of up to 2,000, will consist of Go programmers of all experience levels.
+Talks will be held in the Main Theatre December 7th and 8th.
+The audience will comprise Go programmers of all experience levels.
 There will be no questions from the audience as part of your time allotment.

 Time limit: 45 minutes

-Tutorial Sessions will be offered in three simultaneous tracks, three times per day, on June 23rd and 24th.
-By virtue of their smaller size and self-selecting audience of no more than 600, Tutorial Sessions are ideal for technical discussions or teaching a specific skill or technique.
+Tutorial Sessions will be offered in three simultaneous tracks, three times per day, on December 7th and 8th.
+Because of their smaller size and self-selecting audience, Tutorial Sessions are ideal for technical discussions or teaching a specific skill or technique.
 There will be no questions from the audience as part of your time allotment.

+Reviewers will rate your proposal based solely on the information you provide.
+You need to be as detailed as possible so they may gauge your knowledge of the topic and ability to deliver a compelling talk on that subject.
 Proposals will be reviewed based on the selection criteria below.
-Please demonstrate as best as you can that your proposal meets them, so our reviewers feel confident about recommending it.
-One paragraph is not sufficient.
-Several paragraphs are barely sufficient.
-Please keep in mind that there has never been a GopherCon proposal that hit all the criteria, yet was rejected because it was too long.
+Please demonstrate, as best as you can, that your proposal meets them, so our reviewers feel confident about recommending it.
+Please refer to this blog post for a description of what we need from you and note that one paragraph is definitely not sufficient and several paragraphs are barely sufficient.
+Keep in mind, there has never been a GopherCon proposal that hit all the criteria, yet was rejected because it was too long.